joelim01/sinatra-yield-readme-v-000/README.md

 In order to not repeat ourselves, we can create a single file `layout.erb` that contains all the code we want to exist on every single web page.

-Below is the HTML for a website that has a header and links to JavaScript files.
+Below is the HTML for a website that has a header and links to JavaScript files

 ```html
 <!doctype html>